-It is harder for them to just hang up on the thieves, that was considered rude.
+As a result, it is harder for them to just hang up on the thieves.
+Because, it was considered to be rude.

-They have no idea where to report such crimes.
+Tragically, they also have no idea where to report such crimes.
 Moreover, if they can’t remember well or see clearly, they make poor witnesses to any crime.
 It can take weeks or even months for older victims to figure out that they have actually been scammed.

-With all the medical advances in America, seniors are susceptible to certain product scams.
+Even with all the medical advances in America, seniors are still susceptible to certain product scams.
 Products that would claim to be age fighting, or have the ability to enhance cognitive thinking, or virility are enticing.
 Seeing themselves grow older each passing day, makes a promise of youth returning very powerful.

 It is no wonder that they would believe the product claims.
 America is a country that boasts of medical improvements that have increased everyone’s lifespan.
 So why not?

-Fraudulent billing for unnecessary medical equipment, or performing fake tests create fraud.
-These are commonly preformed at shopping malls, or drug stores.
-Scammers use these test results to create Medicare fraud and other Health Insurance scams.
+Fraudulent billing for medical equipment, and performing fake tests are common frauds.
+These promotional tests are often performed at shopping malls, or drug stores.
+Then, scammers use these test results to create Medicare fraud and other Health Insurance scams.